Are you the right person to become a Police Constable?

 People wishing to join Cheshire Constabulary must be:

-their Final Offer of employment the Certificate in Knowledge of
+- A holder of the Certificate in Knowledge of Policing (CKP) from

 - At least 18 years old